 If you want to strengthen the edges of your metal sheet, hemming is a great option.
 Still, some advice applies.
 It is better to leave a small radius inside the hem.
 Completely crushing the radius needs great power and tonnage.
 Also, it puts the material in danger of cracking.
 Leaving a radius, on the other hand, relieves this danger.

 Consider the Material

 The regular thin 1…3 mm structural steel sheets can pretty much take anything.
 After that, you need to do your research.
 Some materials are much more capricious about the way they are handled.
 Getting a good result depends on your knowledge and on the help your production engineer is able to provide.

 Fractory offers the aforementioned possibilities on a web-based platform.
-Getting an online bending quote is very easy, you just have to upload your STEP files onto our platform and we will contact you within 24 hours with the final offer.
+Getting an online bending quote is very easy, you just have to upload your 3D files (STEP, SLDPRT, IPT) onto our platform and the price and lead time will be displayed on your screen almost instantaneously.